kubedb/docs/docs/guides/redis/clustering/redis-cluster.md

 - `spec.mode` specifies the mode for Redis.
 Here we have used `Cluster` to tell the operator that we want to deploy Redis in cluster mode.
 - `spec.cluster` represents the cluster configuration.
-  - `master` denotes the number of master nodes.
+  - `shards` denotes the number of shard nodes.
-  - `replicas` denotes the number of replica nodes per master.
+  - `replicas` denotes the number of replica nodes per shard.
 - `spec.storage` specifies the StorageClass of PVC dynamically allocated to store data for this database.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 KubeDB operator watches for `Redis` objects using Kubernetes API.
-When a `Redis` object is created, KubeDB operator will create a new StatefulSet and a Service with the matching Redis object name.
-KubeDB operator will also create a governing service for StatefulSets named `kubedb`, if one is not already present.
+When a `Redis` object is created, KubeDB operator will create a new PetSet and a Service with the matching Redis object name.
+KubeDB operator will also create a governing service for PetSets named `kubedb`, if one is not already present.

 ```bash
 $ kubectl get rd -n demo